MHM-lab/MHM-lab.github.io/_pages/positions.md

 **Postdocs**:

-One Postdoc position in Tübingen - get in touch!
+One Postdoc position in Tübingen, Germany.
-* Germany (TV-L 13, 100%, 3-5 years)
-* Background in machine learning, computer-science, neuroscience, physics, or related field
-* Expertise in python, R, and/or another programming language(s).
-* Experience with brain imaging technology (MRI, EEG, etc.)
-* Send your CV, letter of motivation and contacts of two mentors.
 Don't hesitate to get in touch if you have any questions - dr.thomas.wolfers@gmail.com
+-Germany (TV-L 13, 100%, 3-5 years)
+-Background in machine learning, computer-science, neuroscience, physics, or related field -Expertise in python, R, and/or another programming language(s).
+-Experience with brain imaging technology (MRI, EEG, etc.)
+-Send your CV, letter of motivation and contacts of two mentors.

 **PhD students**: